syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/download-and-installation.md

 ## Prerequisites

-The following software prerequisites must be installed to install the Syncfusion ASP.NET Core extension, as well as to creating, adding snippet, converting, and upgrading Syncfusion ASP.NET Core applications.
+The following software prerequisites must be installed to install the Syncfusion ASP.NET Core extension, as well as for creating, adding snippet, converting, and upgrading Syncfusion ASP.NET Core applications.

 * [Visual Studio 2019 or later](https://visualstudio.microsoft.com/downloads).